About the Program

 Career exploration and transferable skills

-Understanding degree audits and grades
+Understanding degree progress and registering for courses

 Transition into Sophomore year

 "The Success First program has helped me establish the goals and connections on campus that I felt I needed to be successful" - Tyler Clement, Sophomore, Biomedical Engineering

 "This program was a fantastic experience and the outings provided me with an opportunity to meet people and experience things that I normally would not.
 It helped me understand many of the smaller aspects of college, such as a degree audit and finals exam preparation, that I would not really have thought of.
 The mentoring aspect was especially helpful because it allowed me to connect with an individual who has really gone through what I am experiencing to some degree.
 My mentor also had connections on campus which was especially helpful to me to think about other opportunities on campus in the future." - Success First participant

 "Definitely a big help for finding my way freshman year." - Success First participant